 - All poems must be entirely the entrant’s own work and must not have been published in print or online before the closing date of the competition.

 - All entries must be in English and no translations are permitted unless the poet has translated their own original poem.

 - Your entry should contain no more than 70 lines.
-Each poem should start on a new page.

 - You may submit up to four entries, provided an entry fee is paid for each.
 Each poem must be in a separate file in Word or Rich Text format.